Taking notes is quite frustrating.

 The list isn’t limited to these two, that’s just off the top of my head, but I’m saying we should still use our common sense and ask why we are taking notes in the first place.

-In summary, note-taking helps us learn by forcing us to almost instantaneously select and condense the main ideas of the material.
+In summary, note-taking helps us learn by forcing us to select and condense main ideas in an instant.

 Some note-taking techniques are better suited for just recording information and referencing them later, some for connecting relevant information, and some are just really good as an exam prep material.

-Personally, I prefer the Cornell Note-Taking method combined with Flow-Based Note-Taking, Visual Notetaking, and Outlining.
+Back then, I preferred the Cornell Note-Taking method combined with Flow-Based Note-Taking, Visual Notetaking, and Outlining.
+(Now that I’ve edited this post, that sounded a bit silly.
+It’s actually just freestyle note-taking)

 In this post, I’ll show you how each note-taking method works and what they’re good for so you can choose what you like best.